hisman/basic-banner/readme.txt

 `<?php basic_banner_show( $name ); ?>`

-Please note that `$name` is the banner slug.
+Parameter `$name` is the banner slug and `$classes` is the additional HTML classes for banner container.

 To get the banner object, you can use this function :

 `<?php $banner = basic_banner_get( $name ); ?>`